ryanburda/buf-mark/docs/using_native_marks.md

 **NOTE:** If you want to jump to the exact location of a global mark you can still use `` `<mark> ``.

-## The why use `buf-mark`?
+## Then why use `buf-mark`?

 If marks work just fine, why should I use this plugin?

 Sometimes the simple solution is the best solution.
-The keymap above acomplishes what most people need and is what I recommend for most cases.
+The keymap above acomplishes what most people need and is what I recommend for simple cases.

-`buf-mark` should only be used if you think you'll take advantage of any of the following features:
+The main annoyance I have with global marks is how they are persisted between nvim instances.
+While, global marks are not shared between different running instances of Vim (a good thing), they are persisted to the `.viminfo` (or `.shada` for Neovim) file **when you quit Vim**.
+When you start a new Vim instance, it reads the global marks from this file, which creates the appearance of sharing marks across sessions - but it's actually sequential persistence, not real-time sharing.

+Key points:
+- During runtime: Two simultaneously running Vim instances do not share marks in real-time.
+Each has its own independent mark state.
+- Between sessions: Global marks are saved when you quit Vim and loaded when you start Vim, so marks set in one session will be available in the next session (but only after the previous instance has exited and written to viminfo).
+- Conflicts: If you run two Vim instances simultaneously and set different global marks in each, **whichever instance quits last will have its marks saved to viminfo**, potentially overwriting marks set by the other instance.

-- buf-mark persistence across sessions on a working directory level
+`buf-mark` solves this problem by persisting buf-marks across sessions on a working directory level.
+This means buf-marks made in `~/project_a` are separate from `~/project_b` which is a more sensible and predictable default.

+`buf-mark` also:
+- ships with UI integrations like [status](../README.md#status)
-- a buffer marking solution that is **not** built upon marks so that marks can continue to be used in the way they were intended
+- provides a buffer marking solution that is **not** built upon marks so that marks can continue to be used in the way they were intended
-- simple UI integrations with the built in [status](../README.md#status)